Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Ecosystem & Support: How strong is their partner network and enterprise support?

 The output is a Vendor Selection Document that justifies your choice and outlines the partnership model.
+For the sovereignty dimension of this decision see Souveräne Cloud Beratung (German).

 Step 2: Build a Cloud Center of Excellence (CCoE)

-A successful cloud program is not an IT-only initiative; it’s a company-wide transformation.
+A successful cloud programme is not an IT-only initiative; it’s a company-wide transformation.
 The Cloud Center of Excellence (CCoE) is the cross-functional team responsible for leading this change.
 This is your core team of cloud champions, comprised of individuals from:

 IT/Operations: To manage infrastructure and reliability.